ritwik1993/OculusMatlab/README.md

 # Running the code

 Once the binaries are built, they can be located in the build/output folder.
 The two main binaries used for the electrolocation demo are *MainApp* and *SimulatedMainApp*.
 The other binaries are just for development tests.
+By default, all communication occurs on port 1700 - but this can be changed very easily.

 ##MainApp
 This application creates a listener to a tcp client and works only when a tcp connection is found and accepted.
 Once communication begins - it sends the headset's translational X, translational Y and angular Yaw data (or any other message you want) across the connection.
 It also listens for data coming in from the tcp client.
 For a simple working demo use the matlab script *quickDemo* located in /mscripts.
-This script recieves data from the tcp server (the c++ application in this case) and relayes the first message (yaw) back to the application.
-This can easily be upgraded to work with the NxR 4DOF sensorpod using *demoGantry*
+This script recieves data from the tcp server (the c++ application in this case) and relays the first message (yaw) back to the application.
+This can easily be upgraded to work with the NxR 4DOF sensorpod similar to the matlab scripts  *demoGantry*, or *demoGantryTraj*

+##SimulatedMainApp
+This works in a simlar way as MainApp except that only one message is currently sent from the c++ application to the tcp client.
+Using the matlab script *SimulatedDataDemo*, we can visualise previously collected data.